NASAWorldWind/NASAWorldWind.github.io/content/android/tutorials/_index.md

 ## Tutorials

-WorldWind Android Tutorials are concise step by step procedures for implementing common features.
-The source and sample application for the tutorials documented here is provided in the main repository in the worldwind-tutorials module.
+WorldWind Android Tutorials are concise step-by-step procedures for implementing common features.
+The source and
+        sample applications for the tutorials documented here are provided in the worldwind-examples module of the WorldWind Android project.

 ---